 0.5 Healthy Lifestyles class of student choice

-1.0 Language Arts: English 12 or AP Literature
+1.0 Language Arts: two semester choices, AP available, or English 12 CE

-Civics Exam (in U.S. Government or a test session in the spring)
+Civics Exam (in U.S. Government class or a test session in the spring)

-A full-year of Math for College & Career Readiness
+A Math class for College & Career Readiness

 December: Classroom CCR presentation in Social Studies